kjmadera24/COE379L-Projects/Proj1/README.md

-# Software Design Project 1 Report
+# Project 1: Automobile Analysis

 ## Overview
 In this project, the goal was to perform an exploratory analysis of a specific dataset and prepare it for predictive analysis using an intelligent system.
 The primary objective was to achieve the highest accuracy percentage for predictive analysis and fit it to a Linear Regression model.
 The purpose of this project was to apply skills in data preparation for ease of use and responsible system manipulation to generate accurate predictive results.